 Participants describe the weekend experience as “an oasis” from our hectic lives.
 It’s a special time of rest and learning.
 We can share and recharge.
 People enjoy being able to experience new levels of positive energy.
 You can feel the community’s energy even when we conduct the weekend virtually.
 Our virtual events can connect people around the globe.

 Consciousness and awareness have no boundaries except for those we impose on ourselves.
 Building a community is also a positive way to increase our awareness.
-Here it is again—the formula of stillness, movement, and awareness.
+Here it is again—the stillness, movement, and awareness formula.

 Phase Three ― Inspiring

 The third phase is meetings after the weekend.
 It is a time for deeper community building and problem-solving.
 It provides the opportunity to share and receive help to face and overcome any roadblocks.